-3308 Spanish American Literature
+3309 Historia cultural de España

 4 credits

-The first half of a chronological study of Latin American literature.
-Students will become familiar with the most important writers of the period.
+A study of the diverse aspects of the history and culture of Spain.
+We shall examine the key factors that shape Spanish national identity, including the diverse religious, ethnic, and linguistic elements that constitute what is Spanish in both the past and the present.
+This course is taught in Spanish.

-Prerequisite: Spanish 3305 or permission of the instructor.
+Prerequisite: Spanish 2212 or placement.
+International Western.

-Foreign Language and Humanities.

 3310 Advanced Studies in Spanish

 4 credits

 A course designed for upper-class Spanish majors with a different topic dealing with aspects of the Hispanic literature or culture each semester.
 See course offerings under Spanish 4410.

 Prerequisites: Spanish 3305.